Maldives 'disappointed' Nasheed won't travel to Britain

 "This kind of blackmail is illegal, unheard of in international affairs, and totally outrageous."

-The government tweeted that it was "disappointed by the refusal of former president Nasheed to travel to UK for surgery, as requested by himself".
+In a tweet, it said the government was "disappointed by the refusal of former president Nasheed to travel to UK for surgery, as requested by himself".

 Nasheed, 48, became the first democratically elected president of the Maldives in 2008 and served for four years before he was toppled in what he called a coup backed by the military and police.

 Last year he was sentenced to 13 years in jail on terrorism charges relating to the arrest of an allegedly corrupt judge in 2012, when he was still in power.

 The United Nations has said his trial was seriously flawed and he should be released and compensated for wrongful detention.